MaximBudnik/BoulderDashGame/BoulderDashGame/README.md

 //TODO:

 Refactor `GameEngine.cs` - remove static fields and methodsand divide menu from game _**!important**_

+Rewrite game interface: it refreshes all console but not a part

 rewrite infinite loops in threads

-dont sure how to make levels - as class or as matrix

 add music